Primary and Early Years Education (with Qualified Teacher Status) BA (Hons)

 On campus - in person

 You’ll study for this degree on our campus, joining our academics and fellow students.
-Combined with in-person contact time, digitally supported educational resources, library collections and independent study, this course is designed to give you an inclusive education.
+With in-person contact time, digitally supported educational resources, library collections and independent study, this course is designed to give you an inclusive education.
 Your learning experience may also include work placements, field trips, studying abroad and internationalisation experiences.

 Find out about our beautiful campus